GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 The Fossil Hall organizes exhibit elements in temporal order and takes the visitors backwards in time as they travel through it.
 There is also an elevated mezzanine section that runs alongside the exhibit hall, which mostly focuses on climate change.
 On this mezzanine, though, there were also three interactives on three pairs of touch screens, each pair featuring identical screens for two visitors to use independently.
 Each interactive provided a deep-dive into a topic related to the Fossil Hall.

-One of these, called *The Planet through Deep Time* ((Figure 1)[#fig-kiss-01.png]), focused on geologic time and the movement of tectonic plates around the globe.
+One of these, called *The Planet through Deep Time* (Figure 1), focused on geologic time and the movement of tectonic plates around the globe.
 In the middle of the screen there was a three-dimensional model of the Earth that could be rotated by touching and dragging.
 Along the bottom of the screen, there was a timeline that could be dragged to show the Earth in a particular geologic period.
 Some areas of the timeline were marked, and when the timeline reached this point, the visitor could tap a blurb to reveal more information about each geologic period.

 {{< q-figure id="fig-kiss-01" >}}